A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV

 \subsection{Stability Under Output Feedback}

-The system under output feedback is a singularly perturbed system which can be split into two time-scales.
-The multi-rotor dynamics and control reside in the slow time-scale while the observer and actuator dynamics reside in the fast time-scale. \vs{We now establish the stability of the overall output feedback system.}
+The system under output feedback is a singularly perturbed system that can be split into two timescales.
+The multi-rotor dynamics and control reside in the slow timescale while the observer and actuator dynamics reside in the fast timescale.
+We now establish the stability of the overall output feedback system.